-Table 5 Examples of performance measures that may be used to assess the effectiveness of the broad strategies used to achieve the objectives of the Proposed Recovery Strategy for the Northern and Southern Resident Killer Whales in Canada
+Table 3.
+Examples of performance measures that may be used to assess the effectiveness of the broad strategies used to achieve the objectives of the recovery strategy for the Northern and Southern Resident Killer Whales in Canada

-Objective No. /Threat Broad Strategy Status Examples of Performance Measures for Broad Strategies and Objectives Recovery Goal: Ensure long- term population Monitor population dynamics and demography Underway Completion of annual censuses Genetic sampling and analyses completed viability Evaluation of population status to ensure growth Develop population models Underway Models developed that incorporate social and genetic structure and explain population trends Quantitative framework for understanding effects of threats on population dynamics Proposed Models completed that incorporate threats into population dynamic models Studies to identify role of culture in foraging ecology and sociobiology Proposed Peer-reviewed publications on role of culture in killer whale foraging Studies to identify role of culture in maintaining genetic diversity Underway Biopsy samples collected and analyzed to identify paternity 1.
-Ensure adequate and Determine seasonal/annual diet/ energetic requirements Underway Prey fragment samples collected year-round for multiple years. accessible food supply Alternative diet sampling methods tested to confirm diet Winter and spring distribution and diet of resident killer whales identified Identify key prey populations and feeding areas Underway Complete diet sampling of all members of population and during all seasons Prey identified to stock, not just species Monitoring prey populations to detect changes in abundance or availability Underway Population assessment completed for all stocks identified as important prey for resident killer whales Protect access to important feeding areas Proposed Guidelines developed for human activities in important whale feeding areas Protection of prey populations Underway Incorporation of killer whale predation into fisheries management plans 2.
-Chemical and biological contaminants Investigate effects of contaminants on health and reproductive capacity of killer whales Underway Peer reviewed publication on contaminants in resident killer whales Monitor pollutant levels in killer whales Underway Extensive sampling of populations to establish baseline contaminant level Completed analyses of contaminants in samples Identify and prioritize key chemical and biological pollutants Underway Completed sampling and analyses of contaminants in killer whale prey Identify and prioritize key sources of chemical and biological pollutants Underway Water quality sampling in areas throughout range of resident killer whales
+Objective no. /threat Broad strategy Status Examples of performance measures for broad strategies and objectives Recovery Goal: Ensure long-term population viability Monitor population dynamics and demography Underway Completion of annual censuses Genetic sampling and analyses completed Evaluation of population status to ensure growth Develop population models Underway Models developed that incorporate social and genetic structure and explain population trends Quantitative framework for understanding effects of threats on population dynamics Proposed Models completed that incorporate threats into population dynamic models

+Objective no. /threat Broad strategy Status Examples of performance measures for broad strategies and objectives Studies to identify role of culture in foraging ecology and sociobiology Proposed Peer-reviewed publications on role of culture in Killer Whale foraging Studies to identify role of culture in maintaining genetic diversity Underway Biopsy samples collected and analyzed to identify paternity 1.
+Ensure adequate and Determine seasonal/annual diet/ energetic requirements Underway Prey fragment samples collected year-round for multiple years accessible food supply Alternative diet sampling methods tested to confirm diet Winter and spring distribution and diet of Resident Killer Whales identified Identify key prey populations and feeding areas Underway Complete diet sampling of all members of population and during all seasons Prey identified to stock, not just species Monitoring prey populations to detect changes in abundance or availability Underway Population assessment completed for all stocks identified as important prey for Resident Killer Whales Protect access to important feeding areas Proposed Guidelines developed for human activities in important whale feeding areas Protection of prey populations Underway Incorporation of Killer Whale predation into fisheries management plans 2.
+Chemical and biological Investigate effects of contaminants on health and reproductive capacity of Killer Whales Underway Peer reviewed publication on contaminants in Resident Killer Whales contaminants Develop and apply tests to measure the health of Killer Whales Monitor pollutants, diseases, pathogens, parasites and pathologies in Killer Whales Underway Extensive sampling of populations to establish baseline contaminant levels Completed analyses of contaminants in samples Complete necropsies of stranded Killer Whales.
+Identify and prioritize key chemical and biological pollutants Underway Completed sampling and analyses of contaminants in Killer Whale prey Identify and prioritize key sources of chemical and biological pollutants Underway Water quality sampling in areas throughout range of Resident Killer Whales Reduce introduction of chemical pollutants into environment Underway Measurable decline in contaminant levels in environment (prey, sediments etc.) Mitigate impacts of currently used pollutants Underway Evaluation of effectiveness of legislation completed